 Medicare enrollment is submitted through the Provider Enrollment, Chain, and Ownership System (PECOS).
 Medicaid enrollment varies by state.
 Commercial payer applications are typically submitted through their individual provider portals or via CAQH.

-Step 4: Primary Source Verification
+Step 4: Prepare for Primary Source Verification

 Once applications are submitted, payers and credentialing committees conduct primary source verification (PSV).
 This means they independently confirm every credential directly with the issuing organization: